 The best way to keep up with your communication strategy is to build a media plan, where you set your objectives.
 Go from big to small, starting with the major holidays of the year (e.g. Christmas, Easter etc), then scale down to global & national events over the year (e.g. Valentine’s, Mother’s Day, back to school, Halloween, Black Friday) and end it with your own specific campaigns.

 Here’s a good example of how your media plan could look like, build on a “fill-the-slots” matrix:

-Building a communication plan is a team work.
-It requires the attention and expertise of the Category manager, Marketing manager, communication specialist, art director and last, but not least, the support team.
+Building a communication plan is teamwork.
+It requires the attention and expertise of the Category Manager, Marketing manager, communication specialist, art director and last, but not least, the support team.
 Speaking of the latter, the support team must be perfectly aligned with your brand identity, communication strategy and tone of voice, as well as with the products you sell and/ or the services you offer.